tommililja/Farse/README.md

 let (?=) = Parse.opt
 ```

-We can create a parser.
+We can create a simple parser.

 ```fsharp
 open Farse